 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.
 The maximum allowable level (per the Environmental Protection Agency) for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even damaging affects on your home’s water quality.
 Water softeners vary, including up-flow versus down-flow which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
 In some cases where the water chemistry is more complicated, a different type of water filtration system may make more sense to remove iron or manganese.

 Any water purification system recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
-In summary, controlling your Marshfield water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
-Proper on-going maintenance is also critical to maintain a consistent level of great water quality.
 For more information on Marshfield’s public water supply, see the link at Marshfield annual-water-quality-report.